-A group of Surbiton secretaries began it all when they worked an extra half an hour a day for free (at a firm called Colt Heating) and many thousands followed their lead in the face of great opposition from Trade Unions.
+A group of Surbiton typists began it all in December 1967 when they agreed to stay and work an extra half hour a day for free at a firm called Colt Heating.
+Within days they had become front-page news and many thousands followed their lead – in the face of great opposition from Trade Unions.

-The Duke of Edinburgh even lent his support.
-The campaign was made that much easier because the pound now bought less overseas.
+The Duke of Edinburgh even lent his support saying it was “the most heartening news I’ve heard in 1967”.
+The campaign was made that much easier because – post devaluation – the pound now bought less overseas.

 Tony Hatch and Jackie Trent even penned a song for Bruce Forsyth with the following lyrics: